 Generally, the trees thrive in USDA zones 10 and 11.
 If your zone is lower than this, the simple reason that your lychee doesn’t bloom is that it doesn’t get the sunshine and warmth it needs.
 Be sure you are in the right zone and that the tree is planted in a full sun site.

 On the flipside, it may also be that your climate is too warm.
 Lychee flowers and fruits best in subtropical rather than tropical areas.
 They need a climate with a dry, chilly winter period lasting for at least three to five months and a warm spring during the flowering period.
 Hot, humid summers produce fruit.

-But remember that young lychee trees may not flower if subjected to temperatures of 28° to 32°F. (-2° to 0°C.), and may die when temperatures drop to 24° to 25°F. (-3° to -4°C.).
+Remember that young lychee trees may not flower if subjected to temperatures of 28 to 32 degrees F. (-2 to 0 C.) and may die when temperatures drop to 24 to 25 degrees F. (-3 to -4 C.).
 Wind can also reduce produce lychee flower drop.
 If you think low temperatures are preventing your trees from blossoming, consider transplanting them into a more protected area.
 You might also cover the trees during the colder part of winter.

 Water – Water, too much or too little, impacts flowering in lychee trees.
 Lychees have a reputation as drought tolerant, but you need to irrigate newly planted lychee trees regularly during the first few seasons.
 After the trees mature, however, irrigation can reduce flowering.
 Stop watering the trees during the fall and winter until they bloom.
 This usually produces more flowers.